(Events)

 Amsterdam, Netherlands

-At the 2024 quadrennial joint meeting of the European Association for the Study of Science and Technology and the Society for Social Studies of Science, I will be presenting a talk titled “When Species Collide: The Architectural Entanglements of Bird-Window Collisions.”
-This talk is part of the panel “Architecture in the New Climatic Regime: Transforming Material Practices,” co-organized by Cordula Kropp and Albena Yaneva.
+At the 2024 quadrennial joint meeting of the European Association for the Study of Science and Technology and the Society for Social Studies of Science, I presented a talk titled “When Species Collide: The Architectural Entanglements of Bird-Window Collisions.”
+This talk was part of the panel “Architecture in the New Climatic Regime: Transforming Material Practices,” co-organized by Cordula Kropp and Albena Yaneva.

 23-26 MAY